harouf/twilio-wrapper-library-documentation/docs/php.md

 	- #####$callback_details

-		This includes the details of our actual customer support line that will be linked to customer once he accepts our followup call.
+		This includes the details of our actual thinQ line that will be linked to customer once he accepts our followup call.

 		- **$type:** Type of support line - can be either `sip` for custom voip, or `phone` for normal phone number.